I was chasing perfection as a way to outrun my underlying feeling of not being good enough.

 Having been born to parents who were a teacher and a counselor, we had love, education, and work ethic, but not a lot of money.
 Whether it was premier soccer, competitive figure skating, college, or New York City, for most of my life I was surrounded by people and a culture who had more than I did — more money, more things, more status, more power.

-I learned to want more from an early age, driven by underlying fear and shame that I was not enough — not good enough, not skinny enough, not pretty enough, not wealthy enough, not smart enough, not popular enough, and the list goes on.
+I learned to want more from an early age, driven by underlying fear and shame that I was not enough — not good enough, not thin enough, not pretty enough, not wealthy enough, not smart enough, not popular enough, and the list goes on.
 This bred a relentless perfectionism as a means of gaining some semblance of power and agency over my life.

 It worked.
 Until it didn’t.